KataTech/katatech.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a first-year PhD student at the [MIT Institute of Data, Systems, and Society (IDSS)](https://idss.mit.edu/), advised by [Prof. Munther Dahleh](https://idss.mit.edu/staff/munther-dahleh/).
-My research interest lie broadly in theory and methods to promote safe integration of statistical learning and decision systems for society.
+My research interests lie broadly at the intersection of statistics, computer science, and economics.
 I am supported by the [NSF GRFP](https://nsfgrfp.org/), and an affiliate of [LIDS](https://lids.mit.edu/).

+Currently, I think a lot about guardrails and regulation of machine learning systems through the lens of economics.

 Previously, I completed my B.A. in Computer Science at Rice University.
 As an undergrad, I worked on machine learning, optimal transport, and behavioral modeling.
 In particular, I worked with [Dr. C&eacute;sar Uribe](https://cauribe.rice.edu/) and [Dr. Lydia Beaudrot](https://lydiabeaudrot.weebly.com/) on optimal transport methods for ecological modeling in Sub-Saharan Africa.
 I was also hosted by [Dr. Esteban Tabak](https://cims.nyu.edu/~tabak/) at NYU Courant and [Dr. Alison Gopnik](https://www.gopniklab.berkeley.edu/) at Berkeley AI Research.